Baltoscandia

 Baltoscandia or the Baltoscandian Confederation is a geopolitical concept of a Baltic–Scandinavian (Nordic) union comprising Denmark, Estonia, Finland, Iceland, Latvia, Lithuania, Norway, and Sweden.
-The idea was proposed by a Swedish Professor Sten de Geer (1886–1933) in the journal Geografiska Annaler in 1928 and further developed by Professor Kazys Pakštas (1893–1960), a Lithuanian scientist in the field of geography and geopolitics.
+The idea was proposed by a Swedish Professor Sten de Geer in the journal Geografiska Annaler in 1928 and further developed by Professor Kazys Pakštas, a Lithuanian scientist in the field of geography and geopolitics.

 Development of the concept

 Pakštas states in his book The Baltoscandian Confederation that the term "Baltoscandia" was first used by Sten de Geer in an article in Geografiska Annaler in 1928.
 In this book Baltoscandia is described in several different dimensions: geographical, cultural, economic, political, and military.
 Kazys Pakštas proposed that one of the ways for small nations to withstand the influence of large ones is to unite and to cooperate more closely amongst themselves.
-He saw unification as possible only berween nations that are similar in size, geographical environment and religion, and that respect and tolerate each other.
+He saw unification as possible only between nations that are similar in size, geographical environment and religion, and that respect and tolerate each other.